This icon () tells you which link takes you to the new site.

 The producer rebate is considered to be income for New Zealand income tax purposes and must be returned in the income year in which the amount is received.

-|On 24 July 2006, you receive AU$290,000 WET Rebate.
-This amount (converted into New Zealand dollars) is required to be returned as taxable income in your income tax return from 1 April 2006 to 31 March 2007.
+|On 24 July 2013, you receive AU$290,000 WET rebate.
+This amount (converted into New Zealand dollars) must be returned as taxable income in your income tax return from 1 April 2013 to 31 March 2014.|

 All currency must be converted to Australian dollars.
 Selling prices and expenses used to calculate the producer rebate that are expressed in $NZ must be converted to Australian currency.